-As at the date of this report the Company had 5,700,000 restricted share units outstanding which vest over a period of two years.
+As at the date of this report the Company had 5,700,000 restricted share units outstanding, of which 2,700,000 have vested but are unexercised.
+All RSUs granted to date vest over a period of two years.

 Contractual Obligations